#TRUTH FOR ANGELO VASSALLO

 Abandoned Dogs Increase, 85 in 2023: +8,6% in One Year

-In 2023, the number of abandoned dogs will rise to 85 thousand (+ 8,6% compared to 2022), an important indicator of the economic crisis that weighs on families and citizens.
+NIn 2023, the number of abandoned dogs will rise to 85 (+8,6% compared to 2022), an important indicator of the economic crisis that weighs on families and citizens.

 Also worrying is the number of stray dogs, that is, those without owners who claim them, whose number in the Peninsula in 2023 is estimated at 358 thousand.
 The greatest critical issues are always found in Lazio, Sicily, Campania, Puglia and Calabria where 244 thousand are estimated.

-In short, 2023 was a red-flagged year in terms of pet management and marked by the of the plague of abandonment.
+In short, 2023 was a red-flagged year in terms of pet management and marked by an increase in the scourge of abandonment.

 The confirmation comes from the XIII Report Animals in the city of Legambiente - with the patronage of Anci, Conference of Regions and Autonomous Provinces, Enci, Fnovi, Anmvi and the Italian Society of Preventive Veterinary Medicine - presented today at Festambiente in Rispescia, in the Grosseto area, on the occasion of the national festival of Legambiente, and which paints a gloomy picture of the 2023 performances of 771 municipal administrations (out of 7.901 total) and 46 health companies (out of 110 total) that responded to the questionnaire sent by the environmentalist association on the management of animals in the city